When Rachel Reeves delivers her Budget, please don’t talk about what she’s wearing

 And Reeves, of course, does pose a serious threat as the first female chancellor.
 Who knows what she might do: close the gender pay gap?
 Champion flexible working?
 Tackle the low wages that disproportionately impact women?
 Perish the thought!

 Hmm.
-How about, instead, we all agree not to cheapen her Budget, avoid the blokish braying that could put more women off going into politics and accept that she will be wearing clothes, have a haircut and probably have her ankles on display.
+How about, instead, we all agree not to cheapen her Budget, avoid the blokeish braying that could put more women off going into politics and accept that she will be wearing clothes, sporting a haircut and probably have her ankles on display?
 Now that would be truly historic.

 Join our commenting forum